Abhiilaksh/Address-Book/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

-We have hosted this project on github pages.
-Here is the link for the same: https://abhiilaksh.github.io/Address-Book/
+We have hosted this project on netlify.
+Here is the link for the same: https://addressbooknext.netlify.app/